mattcoffyn/Seque-MIDI-Sequencer-for-Grid/README.md

     7. Locrian (viiø) 🟣
 - Button
   - Apply selected scale to all note steps.
 Applies the scale from root (encoder 0) to octave (encoder 7).
-  - Is based on current Root Note (Encoder 13).
+  - Is based on current Root Note (encoder 13).
 - LED
   - Displays mode options (see colours above).